I have never considered myself a coffee drinker. I usually prefer tea.

 However, I make a notable exception in the case of Vietnamese iced coffee.
 The combination of brewed dark roast coffee mixed with sweetened condensed milk poured over ice is addictive.
 Vietnamese iced coffee is like dessert for me so when I discovered I could have it in ice-cream form, I was hooked.
-There is something about the thick and creamy consistency of sweetened condensed milk that cream and sugar just can’t replicate.
-It sets this Vietnamese coffee ice-cream apart from other coffee ice-creams.
+There is something about the thick and creamy consistency of sweetened condensed milk that cream and sugar on their own just can’t replicate.
+It sets Vietnamese coffee ice-cream apart from other coffee ice-creams.

+First, there’s coffee.
 Although using authentic Vietnamese coffee for this recipe is ideal, it is not a requirement.
 I was all out of the Vietnamese coffee I had been gifted and used a dark roast coffee from Starbuck’s instead for this batch.
 It was still wickedly delicious.

-- 1½ cups water
+- 1 1/2 cups water

-- ½ cup dark roast ground coffee
+- 1/2 cup dark roast ground coffee

 - 2/3 cup sweetened condensed milk

 - 2/3 cup heavy cream

-- Brew coffee with the 1½ cups of water and ½ cup of ground coffee.
+- Brew coffee with the 1 1/2 cups of water and 1/2 cup of ground coffee.
 You should end up with about 1 cup of very strongly brewed coffee.

 - In a medium bowl, whisk together 1 cup of brewed coffee, sweetened condensed milk, and cream until combined.
 Cover and chill the mixture thoroughly (I like to chill mine overnight).